PeterCamilleri/docs/README.md

 * REGEX - a one page summary of regular expressions derived from many sources.
 * Ruby_Class_Summary - a picture (.jpg) of the Ruby Class Hierarchy.
 By Jerome Dalbert.
+* The_Reek_Cheat_Sheet.txt - A little guide I put together to help using Reek.